Shreveport Opera Xpress

 Shreveport Opera offers educational performances at your school for preK-12 students.

-LEO THE LYIN’ LION
+LEO, THE LYIN’ LION

 OPERATIZERS